LaggySon/finalproject/README.md

-to run our application, please run `pip install -r requirements.txt`
+To run our application, please run `pip install -r requirements.txt`
 ## Introduction

 Our Group undertook this project to see if machine learning could be used for an application to predict an expected time delay.